RafaelKarcz/BillSplitter/README.rst

 License
 -------

-This project is licensed under the MIT License - see the `LICENSE`_ file for details.
+This project is licensed under the MIT License - see the `LICENSE <LICENSE>`_ file for details.